 The host of a blog carnival solicits interesting posts on a particular subject from different blogs and puts them all into one post on his/her blog.
 Usually there is a introductory sentence or short paragraph about the featured post and somewhere in that sentence or paragraph is a link to the post of interest.
 Read through a few of our previous editions to get a feel for how it might be done.

 - Early in your Berry Go Round month, you’ll be given access to a google spreadsheet that will list submissions and links as they come in.
 You must accept the invitation to share the document or let email@example.com know you’d rather be emailed the spreadsheet on the submission deadline.

 - The BGR blog will announce the upcoming carnival at your blog.
 You may want to announce it on your own blog also to get more submissions or declare a theme for the carnival.

 - Submissions will dribble in for awhile.
 Feel free to check the spreadsheet throughout the month.

 - You may want to post a reminder about the carnival on your blog mid-month or directly solicit authors to submit particular blog posts you notice.

-- Within a week or so of the deadline (the 25th of the month) for submissions, a second notice for the carnival will be posted on the BGR blog.
+- Within a week or so of the deadline (the 25th of the month) for submissions, a second notice for the carnival will be posted on the BGR blog and twitter.

 - After the 25th, go through the submissions, select the ones you like best, and put together a narrative that more or less links them together.
-You will link each featured post to its permalink.
+Link each featured post to its permalink.
 Aim for your edition to come out sometime between the 26th and 31st of the month you’re hosting.